The Cat Cabinet, or Kattenkabinet in Dutch is a magnificent 17th-century canal house dedicated entirely to cats in art.

-The Kattenkabinet Amsterdam started as one man’s tribute to his beloved cat.
+The Kattenkabinet Amsterdam started as a one man’s tribute to his beloved cat.

 Bob Meijer founded it in memory of his red tabby, John Pierpont Morgan.

-Now, you might be wondering – is it worth your time?
+Now, you might be wondering – is it worth my time?

-If you are a cat-lover, my answer is absolutely yes.
+If you are a cat-lover, my answer is a resounding yes.

 You’ll love it.